dynatrace-ace-services/quickstart-ace-configurator-monaco-v1/Application/deploy-appweb/Readme.md

 You will create an application detection rule with a web application configuration based on the `DomainName`.
 This web application will be automatically named with that [`app`.`env`] `DomainName`
-As the appliation name is limited use `ShortName` if `DomaineName` is too long.
+As the appliation name is limited use `ShortName` if `DomaineName` is too long (max 50 characteres).
 Add the [AutoTag](/Tag) with the 2 rules :
  - Tag `app` : and catch the **app** in `[app.env] DomainName`
  - Tag `env` : and catch the **env** in `[app.env] DomainName`